-The President's overriding task is to be outward looking, ascertaining and assessing the environment within which the Organisation operates and identifying new
+The President's overriding task is to be outward looking, ascertaining and assessing the environment within which the Organisation operates and identifying new opportunities for activity by the Organisation.

 9.2.
 Vice-President for Special Affairs

 As a member of the Executive Board, he has a particular responsibility for new developments in cooperation with the President.